fogg-lab/gene-platform/README.md

   `gunicorn --workers=3 --threads=2 --bind 0.0.0.0:xxxx wsgi:app`
   ...or run the server persistently in the background like this:
   `nohup gunicorn --workers=3 --threads=2 --bind 0.0.0.0:xxxx wsgi:app &`
-  Note: Sometimes it may take 2 tries to start the server.